johnmarksinclair/github-interrogator/README.md

 Interrogate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance.
 Provide a visualisation of this using the d3js library.
 See [d3js](https://d3js.org)

+gif

-You can interact with GitHub Interrogator [here](https://github-interrogator.herokuapp.com/).
+You can interact with GitHub Interrogator yourself [here](https://github-interrogator.herokuapp.com/)

 ### Frameworks and Libraries Used:
 React, Node, D3js, Bulma